chuanhao01/Learning-Github/README.md

 # Personal Finance Tracker

 ## Description
-This is a personal finace tracker I made using python and Google's APIs.
-Tkinter was used to create a Graphical User Interface(GUI) to make taking user inputs and displaying information easier.
-Pandas was used to analyse the data taken from Google Sheets easier.
+This is a personal finance tracker I made using python and Google's APIs.
+The program creates a Tkinter window where you can input your daily transactions into the program and it will be saved on Google Sheets.
+The window also allows the user to retrieve data from the Google Sheet, analyse the data and then present the data to the user.
-> Note: A more detailed doccumentation and description is on the wiki
+> Note: A more detailed documentation and description is on the wiki

 ## Getting Started
 So far, this program is a personal project, and the set up to change the gauth to other accounts has not been made yet.
 The guide may be up at a later date.